Home Compare MRSH vs PYPL

 Stability

-Marsh & McLennan Companies, Inc. ranks near the top of the group on stability; PayPal Holdings, Inc. sits in the weaker half.
+Marsh & McLennan Companies, Inc. sits in the stronger part of the group on stability, while PayPal Holdings, Inc. is closer to mid-pack.

 Profitability